lpatrician/Ministry-Of-Truth/pallets/ministry-of-truth/README.md

 #### What does the name mean? ####
 The name of the pallet is inspired by the [propaganda arm of the government in *1984*](https://en.wikipedia.org/wiki/Ministries_of_Nineteen_Eighty-Four#Ministry_of_Truth), that serves to determine what information is true.
 It's just a silly reference and has nothing to do with the function of the pallet

+#### Working with Collective ####
+This pallet is written with the understanding that it lives alongside the [`Collective` Pallet](https://substrate.dev/rustdocs/latest/pallet_collective/index.html).
+It is expected that the extrinsics in the MOT pallet would be proposed through the `Collective propose` extrinsic, and not run directly by users.

-#### How would it work? ####
+#### Context for the System ####

 The pallet should follow the author's guidance regarding behavior and voting.
 It should facilitate steps in the scientific process.
 In this case, the step to facilitate is a post-publish peer review step.
 The author recommends in the paper that a private blockchain consisting of anonymized node operators who are members of the scientific community be implemented.
 Ostensibly, this is to reduce groupthink in voting.
 A similar reduction in bias might be achieved if the pallet is split into multiple voting steps, and different instances of `Collective` consisting of randomized participants are used in voting.

- In this case, the step followed will be a post-publish peer-review.
 In this stage of development, it should be used for papers pre or post-publish that are accesible through a URL.
+#### How would it be used? ####
  The usage of the system can be described through the following flow:

 1. The user enters the app UI(imagine in this case we have built a UI form specifically for this pallet).
 2. The user enters their article url into the form and submits it.